flowchart LR

 The second stage is supervised fine-tuning, sometimes called instruction tuning.
 Here a comparatively small set of high-quality demonstrations, often written by humans, teaches the base model to follow instructions and respond in a useful format.
 This is ordinary supervised learning applied on top of the pretrained weights.

-The third stage uses reinforcement learning from human feedback, in which human preferences between candidate responses train a reward model, and the language model is then optimized against that reward with a reinforcement learning algorithm.
+The third stage uses reinforcement learning from human feedback, in which human preferences between candidate responses train a reward model, and the language model is then optimized against that reward with a reinforcement learning algorithm (Ouyang et al., 2022).
 This stage aligns the model’s behavior with human values and intentions that are difficult to capture with demonstrations alone.
-The same slot is increasingly filled by reinforcement learning on verifiable rewards, where correctness on tasks like mathematics or code execution provides the reward signal directly.
+The same slot is increasingly filled by reinforcement learning on verifiable rewards, where correctness on tasks like mathematics or code execution provides the reward signal directly, sidestepping the need to learn a reward model.

 The result is a single artifact whose competence comes from self-supervision, whose helpfulness comes from supervised demonstrations, and whose alignment comes from reinforcement learning.
 Multi-task learning appears throughout, since a single instruction-tuned model performs translation, summarization, coding, and question answering through one interface.
 Transfer learning is the connective tissue, because every stage builds on the weights of the previous one.
 The lesson is that the paradigms are not competitors but components: a serious system selects a signal for each stage of training according to what that stage is trying to instill.